The History of Fair Oaks Presbyterian Church

 The first task was to find a preacher.
 So a search committee went off to Red Bluff to talk with a highly-recommended pastor named Reverend Eugene Nelson.
 The new Presbyterian Church of Fair Oaks was chartered in 1952, with Rev. Nelson as its organizing pastor, along with 247 charter members.
 The young church purchased five acres of land for $1,000, just over a mile North of the picturesque Fair Oaks Village.
 Ground was broken on November 22, 1953, and the church met for the first time in its new location on September 12, 1954.

-In 1976, Henry Wells began serving the church as Business Administrator.
-In 1980, he was ordained a Presbyterian Minister and became Associate Pastor in 1982.
+In 1980, Henry Wells was ordained a Presbyterian Minister and became Associate Pastor in 1982.
 A year later he became Co-Pastor.
-He received his doctorate and became Senior Pastor in 1985, as the congregation moved into the present sanctuary.
-The last purchase of land involved a small piece along Fair Oaks Boulevard that allowed the church to expand its parking.
-The land owned by the church now totals about eleven acres.
+He received his doctorate and became Senior Pastor in 1985, as the congregation moved into the present worship center.
+After Henry Wells retired, Kirk Bottomly was Senior Pastor for almost ten years, until his retirement at the end of 2017.
+Josh Hall is the present Senior Pastor.

 “We continually remember before our God and Father your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.” — 1 Thessalonians 1:3